We love Fall pumpkin recipes. Our mom got this Pumpkin Pie Cake recipe years ago at a church party.

 If you are looking for a dessert that is going to please everyone this Thanksgiving, you have to try this Pumpkin Pie Cake Recipe.

-This recipe is pretty easy, and it will probably be shocking how simple it is to make; then you bring it out of the oven and it looks like a beautiful masterpiece.
+This recipe is pretty easy, and you’ll be surprised how simple it is to make; especially when you bring it out of the oven and it looks like a beautiful masterpiece.

 Here are some tips for making it, so you know you are making it correctly.

 - This recipe is best, when made in a 9×13 inch pan.
 Don’t try to fit it in a smaller or larger pan, it will overflow, or be extremely thin, and all the flavor won’t be there.
 We definitely recommend keeping it to a 9×13 inch pan.